NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

                   popular cloud providers are AWS, Azure, GCP and DigitalOcean.

 2. **Server-side Programming**
+    - Server-side programming is the backbone of backend development, where the magic happens behind the scenes.
+      In this realm, developers wield
+      programming languages like JavaScript, Python, Go, PHP, Ruby, and others to build applications that run on remote servers rather than your device or browser.
     - 2.A Choose a language
         - It's encouraged to pick a language and stick to it while starting out.
           It's less about which one you choose and more about learning to think